 “Electromobility is fully in line with Volvo Truck’s long term commitment for sustainable urban development and zero emissions”, says Claes Nilsson.
 Seems that Claes is the President Volvo Trucks.

-Volvo Trucks will start selling electric medium-duty trucks in Europe,
+Volvo Trucks will start selling electric medium-duty trucks in Europe

-Claes Nilsson, President Volvo Trucks concludes.
+Claes Nilsson, President Volvo Trucks concluded that: